shaniyu/MAGit-Desktop/README.md

 > the app functions similar to git, includes features such as commit, clone, pull, push, merge, fetch, branch managing, load and export repositories using XML.
-The web app was developed using JavaScript, HTML, CSS, JQuery and web services via Apache Tomcat.
+The desktop app was developed using JavaFX, Scene Builder, and an external library for the commit tree graph (fxgraph-0.03).

 <!-- > include terms/tags that can be searched -->